roman-milk/roman-milk.github.io/three-tales-wifey-girl-and-hubby.md

+===

- ****** Three Tales: Wifey, Girl And Hubby ****** byNonStopFunGuy© Now, as we began making out, her hand slid between my thighs.
+Now, as we began making out, her hand slid between my thighs.
 Oh fuck!
 Her petite hand moved right over my bald cunt, and she found my pussy sopping wet - - and not just from being in a hot tub.
 Her fingers slipped around my clitty, grinding it, rubbing it against my body; then, downwards her fingertips slipped more, to my wet lips, to my entrance, and softly inside.
 Ohhh shit!
 She was finger-fucking me, as I stood in front of her, making out with her!
 I didn't know exactly where to put my hands, but with a leg lifted, I needed to balance myself; I wrapped both my arms around her slim back, clutching her, leaning into her as our faces meshed together in a sloppy kiss, and her fingers drove into my cunt.

  She was totally leading me, which is okay, because in bed normally I let the guy be the aggressor.
 I was slightly bothered that we were in her backyard, naked, doing the nasty -- I mean, anyone around could have seen us.
 Her house backed to trees, and while there was a neighbor's house to one side, she had this big privacy fence between us and it; so it wasn't likely anyone was watching us.
 Still, there was a (closed) upstairs window of that house; had someone been looking out at it, they'd have gotten quite the show!
 But, passive me, I didn't stop her, when she had me move to the edge of the tub.